 1. The senior editor reviews the submitted manuscript for proper format and consistency with the mission of the journal.
 The author(s) is notified if the manuscript is deemed inappropriate for further consideration.

-3. The editor evaluates comments and recommendations of the reviewers and informs the author(s) of the decision regarding the publication of the manuscript (reject, reject and resubmit, revise/resubmit or accept).
+3. The editor evaluates comments and recommendations of the reviewers and informs the author(s) of the decision regarding the publication of the manuscript (reject, accept, or revise/resubmit).
 The editor’s decision and comments, without identifying information, are forwarded to the reviewers.
 The senior editor reviews and approves all editor decisions.

 4. Requested revisions are returned to the same reviewers.
 In addition to the revised manuscript, the author(s) should submit responses to the reviewer comments that restate the comments and identify how and where the comment is addressed in the revision.

-6. Consistent with our Publications Ethics policy on plagiarism, all articles are automatically processed through CrossCheck prior to publication to identify text taken from published and unpublished works, print or digital, that is not properly cited or quoted.
-For full version, please see: Policy on Publications Ethics: Plagiarism.
+7. Consistent with our Publication Ethics policy on plagiarism all articles are automatically processed through CrossCheck prior to publication to identify text taken from published and unpublished works, print or digital, that is not properly cited or quoted.
+Authors are responsible for obtaining reprint permissions.
+For a full version of the Plagiarism policy, please refer to the American Accounting Association’s Publications Ethics for Academic Research .

 The review, as outlined above, is an overview of the actual process.
 The senior editor may, in some circumstances, vary this process at his or her discretion.
 Through its constructive and responsive editorial procedures, the journal aims to utilize research efforts relevant and rewarding for all concerned.